-St. Aloysius postpones luminaries service to April 8 - The Vicksburg Post
+St. Aloysius postpones luminaries service to April 7 - The Vicksburg Post

 Prayer labyrinths have existed in one form or another as far back as 3,500 years ago.
 In the Middle Ages, the Catholic Church put them in cathedrals to symbolize the path to God or ascension to salvation and enlightenment.
 Some labyrinths served as a pilgrimage to Jerusalem for people unable to make the actual journey.

-People start on outside the labyrinth and begin with a prayer to the Holy Spirit to be with them and guide them.
+People start on outside of the labyrinth and begin with a prayer to the Holy Spirit to be with them and guide them.

 As people get closer to the center, Thornton said, the luminaries are blank to give people an opportunity to understand “that it’s me and God.
 As we get to the center, we recognize it’s about me and my faith and our relationship with God, so we have our blank bags toward the center, where they are lit and have no writing on them.”

-The senior classes have been doing the labyrinth since 2014, usually in the spring, but Thornton said the idea for the luminaries service began several years before.
+St. Aloysius’ senior classes have been doing the labyrinth since 2014, usually in the spring, but Thornton said the idea for the luminaries service began several years before.

 “The class of 2010 is the first class that did one, and we did it to raise money for our senior retreat,” she said.

-Thornton said she first used luminaries when she was youth minister at St. Michael Catholic Church.
+Thornton said she first used luminaries when she was youth minister at St. Michael Catholic Church, and she brought the idea to St. Aloysius.

 “I was trying to teach children the significance of All Souls Day and we would do a luminary for our service at St. Michael’s for All Souls Day to help the kids understand what that feast day is all about,” she said.